kubevirt/kubevirt/docs/devel/networking.md

 `preparePodNetworkInterfaces` creates a dummy nic and sets it as the first port of the bridge.

-Afterwards, the nftables / iptables rules are provisioned in the NAT table.
+Afterwards, the nftables rules are provisioned in the NAT table.
 It follows a standard one to one NAT implementation using netfilter.

-It first involves the `PREROUTING` chain, which is responsible for packets that have just arrived at the network interface.
+It first involves the `prerouting` chain, which is responsible for packets that have just arrived at the network interface.
 This rule simply filters all incoming traffic from the pod networking interface, making it go through the `KUBEVIRT_PREINBOUND` chain.

 ```
-Chain PREROUTING (policy ACCEPT)
+chain prerouting {
-target               prot opt in   source               destination
+		iifname "eth0" counter jump KUBEVIRT_PREINBOUND
-KUBEVIRT_PREINBOUND  all  --  eth0 anywhere             anywhere
+}
 ```

 On the `KUBEVIRT_PREINBOUND` chain, packets will be DNAT'ed (have their